Mekong expedition of 1866–1868: Background

 Having relieved the Siege of Saigon, Admiral Léonard Charner proclaimed the formal annexation of three provinces of Cochinchina into the French Empire on 31 July 1861.
 The event marks the beginning of the colonial era of France in Southeast Asia, followed by the founding of French Cochinchina in 1862 and the French protectorate over Cambodia in 1863.
 The government in Paris maintained a more realistic idea on these acquisitions than most of its colonial entrepreneurs as it became clear that Cochinchina was "...not to be a jewel in the French colonial empire."
-It had rather become a liability and the Ministry of the Colonies pondered options of retreat, strictly based on scholars' reports in French Indochina who measured Saigon's commercial success against British Singapore and Shanghai.
+It had rather become a liability and the Ministry of the Colonies pondered options of retreat, strictly based on scholars' reports in French Indochina who measured Saigon's commercial success against the British dominated territories of Singapore and Shanghai.
 Contrary to these sober official conclusions, the lucrative trade of these two ports and the economic links to China via the Yangtze motivated the French colonial community in Saigon to speed up surveying the Mekong.

 Since 1857 a number of colonial officers seriously voted for a mission "into the unknown lands north of the Mekong delta", arguing that their "government underestimated the importance of such an expedition for the continuance of French colonial power."

 The eventual conquest and colonisation of northern Vietnam and the establishment of a solely French-controlled trade route to China were considered necessary objectives as the vast Chinese empire with its enormous market was to become a potential source of a great commercial opportunity.
 Francis Garnier, the most ardent supporter of the expedition wrote "For a long time the gaze of the colony had been cast with curiosity and impatience towards the interior of Indo-China which was shrouded in great mystery."

 Louis de Carné, the youngest expedition member also pointed to the unknowns: "Uncertainty begins within two degrees of Saigon, the very inexact charts of the great river; beyond that, only misleading geography instead of serving it."

-An earlier campaign, launched in Burma in 1837 by the British army officer Captain McLeod, who had travelled up the Salween River along the border to Thailand was considered proof of British rivalry and ambition.
+An earlier British expedition, began in Burma in 1837 by Captain William C. Macleod, had travelled up the Salween River along the border to Thailand.
+The expedition was considered by the French as proof of British ambitions in the region.
 Only the refusal of Chinese authorities to allow him passage through Chinese-controlled territories ended McLeod's mission.
 Although unsuccessful, the event spurred fears that the British were about to win the race and close off Chinese trade to the French.

-Some historians, such as the Dutch author H.Th.
-Bussemaker have argued that these French colonial undertakings and acquisitions in the region were mere reactions to or counter-measures against British geo-strategy and economic hegemony.
-"For the British, it was obvious that the French were trying to undercut British expansionism in India and China by interposing themselves in Indochina.
+Some historians, such as the Dutch historian H. T. Bussemaker, have argued that French colonial undertakings and acquisitions in the region were mere reactions to British imperial and economic hegemony.
+Bussemaker wrote that "For the British, it was obvious that the French were trying to undercut British expansionism in India and China by interposing themselves in Indochina.
 The reason for this frantic expansionism was the hope that the Mekong river would prove to be navigable to the Chinese frontier, which then would open the immense Chinese market for French industrial goods."